-I have been teaching the Alexander Technique for almost 30 years, in the San Francisco Bay Area and on ‘Oahu.
+I have been teaching the Alexander Technique for more than 30 years, in the San Francisco Bay Area and on ‘Oahu.
 I trained at the Alexander Training Institute in San Francisco, under the direction of Frank Ottiwell and Rome Roberts Earle.
 I am also a choreographer, dancer and artistic director of Purple Moon Dance Project.
-I originally began my study of the Technique through a knee injury while dancing.
+I originally began my Alexander study because I injured my knee while dancing.

 The most valuable lesson in my first year of practicing the Alexander Technique, was learning that i had a ‘choice’.
 That when my knee hurt, it was not ‘a done deal’.
 That i could choose to respond differently and through that choice the pain might diminish or even disappear!
 This gave me such an unexpected sense of FREEDOM!

 Injuries/Chronic Pain ~I have worked with many individuals who are recovering from injuries, or who have lived with chronic and traumatic pain.
 Often these students are referred by physical therapists, chiropractors, orthopedic doctors, and therapists.
 The Alexander Technique can be very helpful in preventing re-injury and putting less stress on your body while you are healing.

 The Performing Arts ~ As a dancer myself, I love working with performing artists, and my students have included members of the Honolulu Symphony, the San Francisco Symphony, Bay Area Women’s Philharmonic, San Francisco Opera, ACT (Actor’s Conservatory Theatre), Hawaii State Theatre Council, and many independent dance companies.
 Since 2014 I have taught at the University of Hawai‘i, Mid-Pacific Institute and work regularly with the actors of Honolulu Theatre for Youth.